 Day trips to the US

 If students want to have a day trip to the US, they do not need to be accompanied by an adult over 25.
 We DO NOT encourage students to travel on their own but they can travel with other students or friends.
 Natural parents must fill in the travel request form online prior to travel.

-Once the office has approved the trip, the student can come to pick up a Travel Letter.
+Once the office has approved the trip, the student may plan their trip.
 It is the student’s responsibility to take proper travel documentation and check the US entry requirements.
 Visa-exempt foreign nationals who fly to or transit through Canada will need an Electronic Travel Authorization (eTA).

-If an international student is travelling back to their home country during the Winter Break and/or the Spring Break, their parents must also fill in the travel request form online prior to travel.
+If an international student is travelling back to their home country, their parents must also fill in the travel request form online prior to travel.

 We acknowledge that getting flight tickets at Winter and Spring Break can be challenging.